tobych/django-feature-flipper/README.rst

   don't leave unused template and view code around.
 Just delete it.
 If you later decide to resurect the feature, it'll always be there in your version control repository.

-- Don't query feature states in your models.
-Keep everything in the templates and views.
-Your model needs to support both the enabled and disabled state of the feature.
-That's the point.
-You do the code push and any database migration, then control access to the feature in the view.
-For example, if you're changing your user profiles to allow several phone numbers rather than just the one, the model should allow multiple phone numbers.
-Users just won't be able to add (or see) those other phone numbers unless the feature is enabled for them.

 TODOs and BUGS